ontoportal/documentation/docs/README.md

 ## General approach using Jekyll

+The markdown nominally supported for this documentation is kramdown (configured in the _config.yml page).

 A default CSS seems to be used that comes with the package.
+So far there hasn't been time to make a more customized CSS work.

+Each of the top-level chapters in the documentation is a 'collection'.
+Each collection has a main folder (e.g., 'general') and a content folder prefixed with an underscore ('_general').
+Inside the main folder is the index page for that chapter;
+it contains introductory text, and the jekyll code that organizes the presentation of the chapter's pages.

+In each collection, the order of the pages is driven by the value of the 'weight' attribute—higher weights are lower in the ordered list presented to readers.

 ## Attribute expansion